 5. Install a Security Plugin

 As you may have twigged, WordPress can’t exactly keep itself secure.
-Of course, with such a strong development community, there are a number of third-party plugins available to help.
+Of course, with such a strong development community, there are a number of security plugins available to help.

 For an alternative that enables you to handle a multitude of security options from your WordPress dashboard, consider the iThemes Security plugin.